![]() Wyoming's Rip-Roaring Past ![]() ![]() |

 churches, schools, houses of ill repute and all the other trappings of

-Payroll, bank and train robberies, as well as cattle and sheep rustling,
+the new, old west.
+The booming economy also attracted outlaws.
+Payroll, bank and train robberies, as well as cattle and sheep rustling, became fruitful activities for some of the most notable, and

 notorious, characters in western history.
 Butch Cassidy, the Sundance